MIDI Basics - A Retro Tech Deep Dive

 Sound Fonts .sf2

-- Emperor Grieferus Roland SC-55 GM MIDI sound font
+- Emperor Grieferus Roland SC-55 GM SoundFont

 - CSound is a sound and music computing system